Madib036/Males-For-Females-LLC/README.md

 ## Introduction

 This was a public repository for discussions relating to Open Source Program Offices on GitHub.
-We archived the repository in April 2024 as it did not get sufficient activity to keep open.
 # Primer Primitives

 This repo contains values for color, spacing, and typography primitives for use with [Primer][primer], GitHub's design system.